 Don’t Go It Alone

 No matter what you decide, asking for help can’t hurt.
 Ask someone you trust for advice.
 Additionally, consider hiring legal counsel.
-Big State Home Buyers is here for you if you need help deciding what to do with your inherited house with a mortgage.
+Big State Home Buyers is here for you, too, if you need help deciding what to do with your inherited house with a mortgage.

-We’ll tell you your best option, whether that means working with us or not.
+We help you determine your best option, whether that means working with us or not.
+Contact us to talk about it.